explore-os/eos/README.md

 the path to the file it should read when a new message is available, the directory it should write file into when sending a message and after that, all args specified in the json file.

-After the actor has been spawned, you will see a new directory inside the `running` directory, which contains all the data regarding this actor.
+After the actor has been spawned, you will see a new directory inside the `actors` directory, which contains all the data regarding this actor.
 It has a `state.json` containing its current state, a `.pid` for coordination and a `spool` directory for working through messages.